 Leslie Koyama, a participant in the U.S. Department of Homeland Security HS-STEM Summer Internship Program, isolates colonies of E. coli in preparation for large scale protein purification.

 For Leslie Koyama, the possibility of repairing damaged blueprints is at the center of her research.
 In this case, however, her blueprints do not give the directions to build a new factory; hers provide the instructions for life.

-As a participant in the U.S. Department of Homeland Security HS-STEM Internship Program, administered by the Oak Ridge Institute for Science and Education, which is managed by Oak Ridge Associated Universities, Koyama is spending her summer working with biochemists at the Sandia National Laboratory in Livermore, California, researching the mechanisms of DNA repair.
+As a participant in the U.S. Department of Homeland Security HS-STEM Internship Program, administered by the Oak Ridge Institute for Science and Education, which is managed by ORAU, Koyama is spending her summer working with biochemists at the Sandia National Laboratory in Livermore, California, researching the mechanisms of DNA repair.

 With a passion for science that began in high school and has continued as a college student through her work with students in middle school science camps where she taught “Kitchen Chemistry” and “Junior M.D.,” the summer internship program presented Koyama with an opportunity to further explore her interest in science.

 The DHS HS-STEM Summer Internship Program provides a 10-week summer research experience for undergraduate students majoring in homeland security related science, technology, engineering and mathematics (HS-STEM) disciplines.
 The goal of this program is to prepare a diverse, highly talented, educated, and skilled pool of scientists and engineers to address HS-STEM issues.